ycrc/ycrc.github.io/docs/ai/miniconda-multigpu.md

 For multi node workflows, the YCRC recommends [pytorch](https://docs.ycrc.yale.edu/clusters-at-yale/guides/pytorch/).
 This is to take advantage of torchrun for job launching, however, tensorflow is also a possible method.

 Please confirm that tensorflow/pytorch is installed correctly by having it detect GPUs.
-If you have issues detecting a GPU, please reach out to research.computing@yale.edu
+If you have issues detecting a GPU, please [contact us](https://docs.ycrc.yale.edu/#get-help).

 ## Example: single-node multi-GPU training job (Slurm + torchrun)